 What should you expect before, during, and after the operation?
 Here are a few things you should know to prepare for the spaying or neutering procedure.

 Pre-surgical Preparation Before Spaying Or Neutering

-Most veterinarians will ask that you fast your cat (no food, and in some cases, no water) for 12 hours prior to surgery.
+Most vets will ask that you fast your cat — meaning no food, and in some cases, no water — for up to twelve hours prior to surgery.
 This is to reduce the likelihood that your cat will vomit during the procedure, which can cause very serious complications.

-Most owners will be surprised at the speed at which their kitty recovers from a spay or neuter surgery.
-Within 24 hours, most cats will be acting normally — eating, playing and purring, so if kitty seems lethargic, check in with your vet to make sure that she is healing properly.
+The speed at which kitties recover from a spay or neuter surgery surprises most pet parents.
+Within 24 hours, most cats will be acting normally — eating, playing, and purring.
+So if kitty seems lethargic, check in with your vet to make sure that they’re healing as they should.